How to Make a Lattice Pie Crust (Step by Step Photos)

 Once all the underneath-strips are folded back, place the next strip of dough across, tucking it a little under the folded back strips if necessary.
 Replace the folded back strips to their normal spots.

 Fold back the strips of pie dough that are underneath.

 Place the next strip of perpendicular pie dough, then replace the folded back strips to their normal spots.
 (Eric walked in while I was editing this photo and did a double take because it totally looks like this pie is giving you the bird.
 I was thinking the same thing!!
 Ha!)

 Place the next strip of perpendicular pie dough.

 Fold back the underneath strips one last time, and add the last strip of dough, replacing everything afterward.
 And voila!
 A perfectly weaved lattice pie crust!
 You did it!

 How do you crimp a lattice pie crust?

 But what about the edges?
 Some people will tell you to trim the edges.
-Hearsay, I say.
+Heresy, I say.
 You worked way too hard on this pie dough to just toss it out like yesterday’s jam.
 (IT Crowd reference?
 Anyone?
 Anyone???)
 I prefer to just fold the longer pieces of lattice back into the edge of the dough.